SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/faq/findkbentry.md

 # Search for FAQ entries

 If there are lots of FAQ entries in a folder, it may be difficult to find the one you want.
-In that case, doing a search may be a good idea.
-To do this:
+In that case, doing a search may be a good idea. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select **Knowledge Base** &gt; **FAQ**.
 2. Click the **Search** button.
 This takes you to the **Criteria** screen.